pdn4kd/reimagined-palm-tree/README.md

 Current limitations: Detector properties not that closely based on actual hardware (especially sensitivity vs wavelength), microturbulence fixed at ~1 km/s; granulation/starspots/other jitter not considered; fixed assumptions made of Teff (200 K steps for RV information, must be between 2600 K and 7600 K inclusive, Stellar spectra in 100 K steps); wavelength ranges (400-2500 nm); spectrograph R values made based on wavelength range.

 The spectrograph issues bother pdn4kd greatly, and a way to not have to use the table (with its assumptions on R and wavelength ranges) would be greatly appreciated.
+Failing that, an extension of the table to 300 nm would be helpful, as would a more detailed atmospheric absorption model.

 #### rvrms_batch.py
 Convert observations found in dispatch_scheduler to radial velocities.
 Needs additional work due to fragility/assumptions.
-Requires the dispatch_scheduler repo, and it is primarily used to generate radial velocities from observations done there.
+Requires the dispatch_scheduler repo, and it is primarily used to generate radial velocity time series from observations done there.